-(2) A financial institution shall after every six months provide the Central Bank with the most up to-date returns of the register referred to in subsection (1).

-(3) No transfer of shares of a financial institution shall be valid unless the transfer is recorded in the register.

-(4) Any person or group of persons who acquire a significant interest in shares comprised in the financial institution's share capital or ceases to be interested in shares so comprised, whether or not retaining an interest in other shares so comprised, shall within twenty one days after the acquisition or ceasure of holding that interest, notify the financial institution of the interest so acquired or ceasing to be held.

-24. (1) Subject to section 18 and the Central Bank's approval, no person other than a reputable foreign financial institution or in exceptional cases a reputable public company, may exercise control over a financial institution.
+- (2) A financial institution shall every six months provide the Central Bank with the most up to-date returns of the register referred to in subsection (1). - (3) No transfer of shares of a financial institution shall be valid unless the transfer is recorded in the register. - (4) Any person or group of related persons who acquire a substantial interest in shares comprised in the financial institution's share capital or ceases to be interested in shares so comprised, whether or not retaining an interest in other shares so comprised, shall within twenty one days after the acquisition or ceasure of holding that interest, notify the financial institution of the interest so acquired or ceasing to be held. - 24.
+(1) No person other than a reputable financial institution or in exceptional cases a reputable public company, may exercise control over a financial institution.